gepoch/zorkrypt/README.md

 # zorkrypt

-An exploration of the Diffie-Helman key exchange algorithm in the medium of a command line adventure game.
+An exploration of the Diffie-Hellman key exchange algorithm in the medium of a command line adventure game.

 Basically, this just takes the steps involved in D.H. key exchange, and breaks